-We want the Lake District to be an inspirational example of sustainable development in action.
-We will develop a proactive approach to enhance the natural capital assets, cultural heritage and ecosystems throughout the Lake District.
-We will maximise multiple benefits for people and the environment, by managing natural capital and cultural assets wisely for future generations to enjoy.
+[3.02.10] We want the Lake District to be an inspirational example of sustainable development in action.
+We want to develop a proactive approach to enhance natural capital and cultural heritage throughout the Lake District to maximise multiple benefits for people and the environment, by managing resources wisely for future generations to enjoy.

 We will achieve this by supporting new developments which:

 l.
-Conserve or enhance, or at least minimise the impact upon soil quality, stability and function
+Conserve or enhance, or at least minimise the impact upon the quality, stability, and function of soil;

 o.
-Conserve or enhance the internationally acclaimed historic environment and cultural heritage
+Conserve and enhance the internationally acclaimed historic environment and cultural heritage;

 p.
-Support the sustainable production of food and wood products
+Conserve the capacity for sustainable production of food, water, raw materials and energy;

 q.
 Contribute positively to the health and wellbeing of our communities.